Trump's Jerusalem move sparks outrage — but not much more

 Related: Trump's Jerusalem move undermines U.S. interests, analysts say

-Iranian-backed Hezbollah was formed in the 1980s as a resistance movement against Israel's occupation of southern Lebanon and they remain bitter enemies.
-The group has recently been focusing on fighting Islamic State in Syria.
+Iranian-backed Hezbollah was formed in the 1980s as a resistance movement against Israel's occupation of southern Lebanon, and they remain bitter enemies.
+The group has recently been focusing on fighting the Islamic State in Syria.

 The U.S. has never endorsed Israel's claim of sovereignty over any part of Jerusalem.
-For Jews, Jerusalem is home to the religion’s holiest site and is tied to its history as the location of First and Second Temples.
-Israel views Jerusalem as its capital and it is home to Israel's parliament and supreme court.
+For Jews, Jerusalem is home to the religion’s holiest site and is tied to its history as the location of the First and Second Temples.
+Israel views Jerusalem as its capital, and it is home to Israel's Parliament and Supreme Court.

 The Palestinians have sought East Jerusalem, captured by Israel in the 1967 Arab-Israeli War, as the capital of a future independent state.